Your citizen-facing app failed the accessibility audit and the app store hosts your data offshore

 Exactly what you get

 A native or cross-platform app built to WCAG 2.1 AA with tested screen-reader support, backed by an Australian-region backend with documented data residency, configurable telemetry and government or university SSO.
 It works offline where field and research use demand it, and ships with an accessibility evidence pack and regression testing.
-Related builds that often accompany it: website development for the public-facing companion, custom software for the backend logic, a booking system if the app schedules services, and business intelligence dashboards over usage.
+Related builds that often accompany it: website development for the public-facing companion, custom software for the backend logic, a booking system if the app schedules services, and business intelligence (BI) dashboards over usage.

 How to choose a developer in Canberra